 3. Vermillion Lakes

 A quick and easy spot just a short journey from Banff.
 Enjoy the scenic stroll from foot, or rent a fat bike to take you even further down Vermillion Lakes road.
 With three docks to choose from, there’s ample wiggle room to enjoy the experience.

 This short detour off the Lake Minnewanka Road loop will take you to an ice skating paradise.
 A popular hangout spot for locals and visitors alike in the summer, this stretch of ice is just as nice when the cold weather hits.
 Enjoy mountain views from all angles, including Cascade Mountain and the North face of the Rundle Range as seen from the Trans-Canada highway.

 It wouldn’t be as skating round-up without mentioning Lake Louise herself.
 Gliding across the massive expanse of ice with Victoria Glacier keeping guard is a once-in-a-lifetime experience.
 A nearby fire pit is the perfect pit stop to warm up the toes and take a hot chocolate break.
 Visiting in January?
 Skate and wander amongst beautiful ice sculptures during the Ice Magic Festival.

 Where to rent

-Banff Adventures can sort you out with all the rentals you need, from skates to snowshoes to ice cleats – and you get a 20% discount when you flash your SkiBig3 Lift Ticket.
+Banff Adventures can sort you out with all the rentals you need, from skates to snowshoes to ice cleats and hockey sticks.
 If staying in Lake Louise, Wilson Mountain Sports is a go-to for all the outdoor bells and whistles.

 Want to experience Banff National Park whether clipped into skis or laced into skates?
 Purchase your SkiBig3 Lift Tickets or book your SkiBig3 vacation today!
 Our in-Banff Reservations Team is ready to assist in tailoring your ideal winter trip, call us at 1-844-754-2443 or plan your vacation online.